Legal Framework for your Studies

 - If you have any questions regarding the content or structure of a degree program, please contact the departmental student academic advisor.
 The contact details for each program are available in our degree program section.

-- If you have questions about application, admission or administrative proceedings, please contact our hotline or service desk.
+- If you have questions about application, admission or administrative proceedings, please contact our Student Information or service desk.

 - You need further advice?
 Don’t hesitate to contact our Central Student Advising – because it’s always good to talk.

 - TUM does not offer legal advising for students.
 Thank you for understanding.